-And remember, saving energy is not only beneficial to your wallet, but to the environment as well.
+And remember, saving energy not only benefits your wallet, but also the environment.

 5. Is Your Air Conditioner Still Running on Freon?

 Speaking of the environment, on January 1, 2020, the refrigerant known as R22, HCFC-22 or Freon was officially phased out.
 This means that both production and import of R-22 is prohibited in the US, making R22 increasingly rarer and more expensive to obtain.
 The problem is, many old air conditioners still use this obsolete refrigerant.
 Should your old R22 system develop a refrigerant leak, the only way to recharge it is with recycled R22.

 The current standard refrigerant, called R410A or Puron, is more eco-friendly than the ozone-depleting R22.
 If your system was installed after 2010, chances are you have an R410A system.
 But if your system is older, it might still be using R22.